 (b) That the patient has the right to:

-(i) Ask questions; or
+(i) Ask questions; and

 (ii) Decline the test without penalty;